 “Sound Theatre Company saves theater in this Shakespearean Christmas romp.
 In the new comedy from Frank Lawler and Daniel Flint, Holiday of Errors… delivers the naughty in this smorgasbord of holiday fun.” –A.B.
 Smith, Drama in the Hood

-The production materials for Holiday of Errors include:
+The Authorized Materials/Rehearsal Package for Holiday of Errors consists of: